Jacob Gade: Recordings

 In 1998 Dacapo Recordings published a record with a part of his works—some unpublished—performed by the Odense Symphonic Orchestra conducted by Mathias Aeschbacher featuring the soloist Bjarne Hansen on violin.
 Critics commented: «It is incredible that an unknown and so good music has been displayed because of the popularity of “Jealousy”».

 Written to accompany the silent era blockbuster Son of Zorro when Gade was leader of the orchestra of the Palads Cinema, the tango premiered on 14 September 1925 and was an instant international hit.
 When talkies were introduced it was featured in numerous films.

 Music composition

 The royalties allowed Gade to devote himself to composition full-time for the rest of his life.
 Arthur Fiedler made the first recording of the piece with the Boston Pops in 1935, further increasing Gade's income.
 The royalties now fund a foundation for young musicians.
+Fiedlers' recording was released in Australia and the UK on the His Masters' Voice label, credited as "The Boston Promenade Orchestra conducted by Arthur Fiedler".

 As a symphony composer Gade did not fare as well.
 In an interview two years before his death, Fiedler recalled that Gade came especially to Boston to thank him for the recording.
 Gade also presented Fiedler with a score of a symphony which Fiedler recalled as "one of the worst pieces of music I ever looked at".